 The cost of defined benefit pension plan as well as the present value of the pension obligation are determined using actuarial valuations.
 The actuarial valuation involves making various assumptions.
 These include the determination of the discount rates, future salary increases, and mortality rates.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, defined benefit obligations are highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
-The Parent Company recognized P4.95 million pension asset and P14.78 million pension liability as of December 31, 2018 and 2017, respectively (see Note 23).
+The Parent Company recognized pension liability amounting to ₱26.26 million as of December 31, 2019 and pension asset amounting to ₱4.95 million as of December 31, 2018 (see Note 24).